Tehran: Climate

-Topographical Variation

-The city’s wide elevation range—from approximately 1,100 m above sea level in the southern plains to over 1,800 m in the northern suburbs—yields pronounced topographic micro-climates.
+The city's wide elevation range—from approximately 1,100 m above sea level in the southern plains to over 1,800 m in the northern suburbs—yields pronounced topographic micro-climates.
 The elevation rises up to 2000 m at the end of Velenjak in northern Tehran.

 Northern parts of Tehran tend to be cooler, receive slightly more precipitation (including more snow), and retain more greenery.
 In contrast, the more open, lower-lying southern sections of the city experience stronger daytime heating, less relief through breezes, and larger temperature differences between day and night.
-Indeed, the difference between daily maximum and minimum temperatures (known as diurnal range) can be modest (≈ 10-12 °C) in built-up urban zones but may exceed 15-20 °C in suburbs or peripheral areas during clear, dry nights.
+The difference between daily maximum and minimum temperatures (known as diurnal range) can be modest (≈ 10–12 °C) in built-up urban zones but may exceed 15–20 °C in suburbs or peripheral areas during clear, dry nights.

-Urban Effects

-Urban expansion, the “heat-island” effect, and reduced vegetation have contributed to modest upward shifts in mean temperatures, particularly during summer nights.
-Stormwater runoff, dust from surrounding arid terrain, and air-pollution interactions further complicate the city’s climate dynamics.
-The dominance of dry summers means that water management and green-space planning carry particular significance for Tehran’s long-term habitability.
+Urban expansion, the "heat-island" effect, and reduced vegetation have contributed to modest upward shifts in mean temperatures, particularly during summer nights.
+The dominance of dry summers means that water management and green-space planning carry particular significance for Tehran's long-term habitability.